Novarupta: Eruption of 1912

 The 1912 eruption that formed Novarupta was the largest to occur during the 20th century.
 It began on June 6, 1912, and culminated in a series of violent eruptions.
 Rated a 6 on the volcanic explosivity index, the 60-hour-long eruption expelled 13 to 15 km3 of ash, thirty times as much as the 1980 eruption of Mount St. Helens.
 The erupted magma of rhyolite, dacite, and andesite resulted in more than 17 km3 of air fall tuff and approximately 11 km3 of pyroclastic ash-flow tuff.
 During the 20th century, only the 1991 eruption of Mount Pinatubo in the Philippines and the 1902 eruption of Santa María in Guatemala were of comparable magnitude; Mount Pinatubo ejected 11 km3 of tephra, and Santa María just slightly less.

-At least two larger eruptions occurred in the Dutch East Indies (now Indonesia) during the 19th century: the 1815 eruption of Tambora (150 km3 of tephra) and the 1883 eruption of Krakatoa (20 km3 of tephra).

 The Novarupta eruption occurred about 6.59 mi from the peak of Mount Katmai Volcano and 4000 ft below the post-eruption Mount Katmai summit.
 During the eruption a large quantity of magma erupted from beneath the Mount Katmai area, resulting in the formation of a 2 km wide, funnel-shaped vent and the collapse of Mount Katmai's summit, creating a 600 m deep, 3 by 4 km caldera.

 The eruption ended with the extrusion of a lava dome of rhyolite that plugged the vent.
 The 295 ft high and 1180 ft wide dome it created forms what is now referred to as Novarupta.

 Despite the magnitude of the eruption, no deaths directly resulted.
 Eyewitness accounts from people located downwind in the path of a thick ash cloud described the gradual lowering of visibility to next to nothing.
-Ash threatened to contaminate drinking water and destroyed food resources, but the Alaska Natives were aided in their survival by traditional knowledge passed down through generations from previous eruptions.
+Ash threatened to contaminate drinking water and destroy food resources, but the Alaska Natives were aided in their survival by traditional knowledge passed down through generations from previous eruptions.
 However, the Native villages experiencing the heaviest ash falls were abandoned and the inhabitants relocated.